-The hunt for dining spots with good outdoor seating has never been as competitive as right now, and we have the perfect solution when your favorite restaurant patio feels a little too crowded for your liking—or you just need a change of scenery!
-Grab a blanket, order takeout, and scout out the most ideal place for an al fresco meal (picnic) tableside.
+You'll find plenty of dining spots around Vancouver with good outdoor seating, along with some great picnic areas for when your favorite restaurant patio feels a little too crowded for your liking—or you just need a change of scenery!
+Grab a blanket, pack a lunch, or order takeout, and scout out the most ideal place for an al fresco meal (picnic) tableside.

 Vancouver Lake Regional Park